The Story of Baha’u’llah: Promised One of All Religions

 The little caravan did not draw much attention.
 Travelers came to Baghdad every day.
 They came from

 lands as far away as China, India, and Africa.
 They came in caravans of camels and mules, or in boats along the river.
-The great Tigris River flowed hrough the city, dividing it in
+The great Tigris River flowed hrough the city, dividing

-two – the easten half of Baghdad on one side, the western half on the other.
+the western half on the other.

 Here in the ancient city once called “the Abode of Peace” by its founder, Baha’u’llah and His family would make their new home.
 But in their early days in Baghdad they would know more struggle than peace.